qing762/roblox-auto-signup/README.md

 ## Features

-- Able to use any Chromium-based browser.
+- Able to use any Chromium-based browser
-- Able to use non authenticated proxy.
+- Able to use non authenticated proxy
-- Be able to prompt to change to your own password instead of using the default one.
+- Be able to prompt to change to your own password instead of using the default one
-- Password complexity checker for custom password.
+- Password complexity checker for custom password
 - Automatically checks if the username generated is taken or not.
-If yes, a new one would be generated.
+If yes, a new one would be generated
-- Customizable username prefix.
+- Customizable username prefix
+- Friends adding functionality
 - Able to randomly customize the account avatar (Clothes, Body size, etc)
-- Error handling.
+- Error handling
 - Compatible with [Roblox Account Manager](https://github.com/ic3w0lf22/Roblox-Account-Manager)
 - Structured username format
-- Update checker functionality.
+- Update checker functionality
-- The script does all the job by itself.
+- The script does all the job by itself
-- No webdriver required.
+- No webdriver required
-- Fast execution time.
+- Fast execution time

 > **Warning**
 > The script does not solves FunCaptcha from Roblox, I haven't found an efficient way to do so.
 For now, you have to solve it by yourself.